WordPress/WordPress-Coding-Standards/README.md

     ... and so on...

+If you are using **PhpStorm**, please see “[PHP Code Sniffer with WordPress Coding Standards Integration in PhpStorm](http://confluence.jetbrains.com/display/PhpStorm/WordPress+Development+using+PhpStorm#WordPressDevelopmentusingPhpStorm-PHPCodeSnifferwithWordPressCodingStandardsIntegrationinPhpStorm)” from their docs.

 ### Using the WordPress standard on projects

 Lots of WordPress's own code doesn't conform to these standards, so running this on your entire codebase will generate lots, and lots of errors.